Yuta Tamamori: Music career

-One of the variety shows in which Tamamori appeared became a topic of discussion in 2012.
-In June of that year, he participated in Ikinari!
-Ougon Densetsu, a popular variety show known for its physically demanding projects.
-At the time, no talent from Johnny & Associates had previously appeared on the program.
+Variety shows

-He took part in the segment Celebrity Savings Battle: Living on 10,000 Yen for a Month (芸能人節約バトル1ヶ月1万円生活 最強No.
-1決定戦), competing against comedian Shigeo Takahashi and competitive eater Gal Sone.
+In June 2012, Tamamori appeared on the variety program Ikinari!
+Ougon Densetsu, known for its physically demanding projects.
+At the time, no talent from Johnny & Associates had previously participated in the program.

-In this challenge, contestants had to manage food and utility expenses within 10,000 yen for an entire month.
-Tamamori, who was living with his family and had little cooking experience, purchased a large quantity of onions directly from a farmer (79 onions, weighing 13 kg / 28.6 lb).
-He chose onions, called tamanegi in Japanese, partly as a play on his own name.
-The sight of onions stored throughout his room and refrigerator became a notable feature of the show.
+He took part in the segment "Celebrity Savings Battle: Living on 10,000 Yen for a Month” (芸能人節約バトル1ヶ月1万円生活 最強No.1決定戦), competing against comedian Shigeo Takahashi and competitive eater Gal Sone.

-He prepared several distinctive dishes centered on onions, including Japanese curry made with whole onions and a tower of onion rings stacked to resemble the Tokyo Skytree.
-He became widely known on the program by the nickname "Onion-kun" (Tamanegi-kun).
-He also made noodles from flour and went into the sea to catch fish using a trident, despite the cold weather.
-While continuing his other professional activities, such as concert tours and drama filming, he maintained this onion-based diet for the full month.
-It was reported that he lost weight, with his body fat percentage dropping to 7%.
+In this challenge, contestants were required to cover food and utility expenses within a monthly budget of 10,000 yen.
+Tamamori, who had little cooking experience, purchased a large quantity of onions directly from a farmer and relied on them as a primary ingredient throughout the challenge.
+He prepared several dishes centered on onions, including Japanese curry and onion rings, and became known on the program by the nickname "Onion-kun" (Tamanegi-kun).
+He also prepared handmade noodles and attempted to catch fish during the challenge.

-He ultimately won the contest, demonstrating a level of physical endurance considered unusual for an idol performer.
+While continuing his regular professional activities, such as concert tours and drama filming, he completed the month-long challenge and ultimately won the contest.
+The program was widely popular in Taiwan and other parts of Greater China, and his appearance in the challenge attracted attention from overseas audiences.

 Public image

 Influence

 Since the mid-2010s, Tamamori has often been recognized in Japanese media for his charm and enduring popularity.
-In ViVi magazine's "National Treasure-Class Handsome Ranking" (Kokuhō-kyū Ikemen Ranking), organized by Kodansha since 2015, he has repeatedly ranked within the top 20.
-After appearing in the rankings several times between 2016 and 2018, he achieved higher recognition in the newly established "Adult" category (for men aged 30 and over), ranking 2nd in both halves of 2021, followed by continued placements in subsequent years.
+In ViVi magazine's "National Treasure-Class Handsome Ranking" (Kokuhō-kyū Ikemen Ranking), organized by Kodansha since 2015, he has repeatedly ranked within the top tiers.
+After appearing in the rankings several times between 2016 and 2018, he later achieved higher recognition in the "Adult" category (for men aged 30 and over), ranking prominently in 2021 and continuing to place in subsequent years.

-Tamamori has also been rated favorably in several public image surveys conducted by Architect Co., Ltd., a company that evaluates public awareness and likability of Japanese celebrities through its "Talent Power Ranking" surveys.
-He was ranked among the top ten in 2020 in categories highlighting actors with a "clean-cut" or "wholesome" image, ranked 5th among actors under 35 known for a refreshing and approachable image in 2023. and 4th among actors in their thirties most popular among women aged 20 to 34 in 2024.
+Tamamori has also been rated favorably in public image surveys conducted by Architect Co., Ltd., which evaluate public awareness and likability of Japanese celebrities through its "Talent Power Ranking" surveys.
+Throughout the early 2020s, he consistently ranked highly in categories highlighting actors with a clean-cut, refreshing, and approachable image across different age demographics.